 How to Add Colour to Your Wedding Table

-You would want your venue decorated with your favourite colour, but there is no reason to stop there: decorate the tables with details which will be elegant and match the colours too.
+You would want your venue decorated with your favourite colour, but there is no reason to stop there: decorate the tables with table covers wholesale which will be elegant and match the colours too.
 You don’t have to use colourful tablecloths if you don’t want to (white tablecloths are the simplest and at the same time convenient), but brightly coloured napkins or candles will look amazing.

 You can fill mason jars with little emerald or burgundy leaves, flowers, and rocks, or dip them in glitter to add some sparkle and make it more cheerful.
 What is more, you can decorate the table and the chairs with paper flowers which will last much longer than real ones.